ComradOrg/Comrad/README.md

 ### App

-The 'client' or app is made with [KivyMD](https://github.com/kivymd/KivyMD), a variant of [Kivy](https://kivy.org/), a cross-platform mobile development framework in Python.
+The cross-platform app is made with [KivyMD](https://github.com/kivymd/KivyMD), a variant of [Kivy](https://kivy.org/), a cross-platform mobile development framework in Python.
 Python is an easy and versatile progamming language to learn, which keeps the code accessible to as many people as possible.

 ### Database